langchain-ai/langchain/docs/use_cases/chatbots.md

 The following resources exist:
 - [ChatGPT Clone](../modules/memory/examples/chatgpt_clone.ipynb): A notebook walking through how to recreate a ChatGPT-like experience with LangChain.
 - [Conversation Memory](../modules/memory/getting_started.ipynb): A notebook walking through how to use different types of conversational memory.
+- [Conversation Agent](../modules/memory/examples/conversational_agent.ipynb): A notebook walking through how to create an agent optimized for conversation.

 Additional related resources include: